gdepeute/dae.notes/estaff.newco.md

   - Jacques: Asked about AlertMedia/OnSolve and their $100M raises - what data they are using
   - Bob suggests we will sign more logos that EB, and they are targeting their existing 6000 critical comms customers...
   - Steve wants to go thru the "history" with Bob

+## Current Situation 1/24/23

+- Ryan/SQN believes there is an OnSolve deal on the table
+- Ravix has told Bob an OnSolve offer is coming in Friday/Monday
+- Is pushing Bob to NOT have our offer expire today
+- We "technically" are not meant to be supporting customers at this point, but we are assuming this process is short and we can continue operation
+- Bob has been funding payroll, but unclear how much longer will he do this AND estaff is at $2k/gross per pay period now.